Behlil/House-Price-Competition/README.md

 ## Competition Description

 The goal of this competition is to correctly predict the final price of each home in the dataset.
 The dataset contains 79 explanatory variables that describe almost every aspect of the residential homes in Ames, Iowa.
-This competition is a great opportunity to practice your skills in feature engineering and advanced regression techniques such as random forest and gradient boosting.
+With the application of advanced regression techniques, I've ranked top 300 in the competition.

-## Practice Skills
+## My Approach

-- Creative feature engineering: You will need to come up with creative ways to extract meaningful information from the dataset and use it to improve your predictions.
+I've used various feature engineering techniques to extract meaningful information from the dataset, such as creating new features based on the interaction of existing ones, and encoding categorical variables using one-hot encoding.

-- Advanced regression techniques: You will need to use machine learning techniques such as random forest and gradient boosting to build accurate models.
+For the model, I've implemented a Gradient Boosting Regressor with XGBoost library, which has shown to be a powerful tool for regression problems.
+Additionally, I've used techniques like hyperparameter tuning and cross-validation to improve the model's performance.

 ## Getting Started